wooogler/assets/06_Conferences.md

 # Funding Support for Conference Attendance

-- Echolab provides funding support for conference attendance if a team member is the first author presenting at a major HCI conference such as CHI, CSCW, and UIST.
-This includes both paper and poster presentations.
+- Echolab provides funding support for conference attendance if a team member is the first author presenting a full paper at a major HCI conference such as CHI, CSCW, and UIST.
+Financial support for poster presentations is only offered if they are presented at the CHI conference.